Surgical Robotics Fellowship

 - Day two: Cadaveric lab, including instruction on patient positioning, port placement, system docking, and use of the system to perform basic surgical maneuvers (note, this training does not include instruction on surgical procedures)

-The deadline to submit application for the Fellowship will be February 15, 2018 with applicants being notified of the final decision within 45 days of application deadline.
+The deadline to submit an application is February 1, 2019.
 In addition to a formal online application, candidates will be required to upload the following materials:

-- One to two page narrative to include: 1) what they hope to accomplish during the Fellowship; (2) the relationship of the planned study to the applicant’s prior work, preparation and professional goal; and (3) statement of future career goals.
+- A one to two page narrative to include: 1) what they hope to accomplish during the Fellowship; (2) the relationship of the planned study to the applicant’s prior work, preparation and professional goal; and (3) statement of future career goals.

-At the conclusion of their experience a final report is required for submission to the Foundation.
+At the conclusion of their experience, a final report is required for submission to the AATS Foundation.